MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 >[!NOTE]
 >This article uses the terms Skype for Business Online, Skype for Business on-premises, and Skype for Business.
 The latter term refers to both online and on-premises versions.

 A user that has been migrated to Teams no longer uses a Skype for Business client except to join a meeting hosted in Skype for Business.
 All incoming chats and calls land in the user’s Teams client, regardless of whether the sender uses Teams or Skype for Business.
 Any new meetings organized by the migrated user will be scheduled as Teams meetings.
-If the user attempts to use the Skype for Business client, initiation of chats and calls is blocked<sup>1</sup>.
+If the user attempts to use the Skype for Business client, initiation of chats and calls is blocked.
 However, the user can (and must) still use the Skype for Business client to join meetings they are invited to.
+(Older Skype for Business clients that shipped before 2017 do not honor TeamsUpgradePolicy.
+Make sure you are using the latest Skype for Business client.)

 Administrators manage their transition to Teams using the concept of [mode](migration-interop-guidance-for-teams-with-skype.md#coexistence-modes), which is a property of [TeamsUpgradePolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamsupgradepolicy?view=skype-ps).
 A user that has been migrated to Teams as described above is in “TeamsOnly” mode.
 For an organization that is migrating to Teams, the ultimate goal is to move all users to TeamsOnly mode.